supercollider/supercollider/README_WINDOWS.md

       -DSC_QT=OFF

-  SC will not link to Qt at all, and implicitly build without the IDE.
+  SC will not link to Qt at all and implicitly build without the IDE.
 This build variation is used in low resources environments and graphic-less use scenarios of SC.
 In the Qt-less build some Qt/GUI related classes are removed from the SCClassLibrary to avoid primitive not found errors at sclang start-up.
 The removed classes can be found in the folder SCClassLibrary/scide_scqt.
 If you need to run code with elements considered deprecated in SC3.7, you can move the deprecated/3.7 folder back into place.
   You should remove the unsupported Document-class related entries to avoid (non-fatal) errors at sclang start-up.

   You cannot use the Help browser in Qt-less SC.
 An option is, to render Help with sclang (`SCDoc.renderAll`) and run it in a browser.
 There is also the option to build, or pre-render the entire documentation during build time to a subfolder "RenderedHelp" in the build folder.
 This is enabled by setting "SC_DOC_RENDER" to on: